ffalt/jamserve/README.md

 `npm run develop` to run the server & rebuild/reload on source file changes

-### Develop Quick

-run via tsnode which is faster, but nodejs worker_threads will not be used

-`npm run develop:tsnode` to run the server & rebuild/reload on source file changes

 ### Clean Dist

 `npm run clean` to clean up the distribution folder